Birr0/charity_market_api/README.md

 This application provides backend routes for the Charity Market website project.
 It provides the ability to search for used goods that benefit 1000s of charities.
 The app relies primarily on the eBay API where data is searched, retrieved and presented in JSON format via HTTP requests.

+The endpoints can be seen from the screenshot below:

 <img src="/screenshots/endpoints.png" />